Why Study Systems Engineering?

 The study is made up of four units:

-Unit 1: Introduction to mechanical systems
+Unit 1: Mechanical systems

-Unit 2: Introduction to electrotechnology systems
+Unit 2: Electrotechnology systems

-Unit 3: Integrated systems engineering and energy
+Unit 3: Integrated and control systems

-Unit 4: Systems control and new and emerging technologies
+Unit 4: Systems control

 There are no prerequisites for entry to Units 1, 2 and 3.
 Students must undertake Unit 3 prior to undertaking Unit 4.
 Units 1 to 4 are designed to a standard equivalent to the final two years of secondary education.